 It is hard to imagine when looking at your chubby companions that they might not be getting enough to eat.
-Horses who tend to be easy keepers, and either maintain their weight or get overweight on very little grain, are often a harder feeding challenge those horses who seem to not be able to eat enough.
-If you are measuring your feed in cups or handfuls, you may have a horse in this category.
-We call what you feed a “guilt cup” and is often fed because they give you that pathetic look when everyone else gets to eat.
+Horses who tend to be easy keepers and either maintain their weight or get overweight on very little grain, often present greater feeding challenges than horses who seem to not be able to eat enough.
+If you are measuring your feed in cups or handfuls, you have a horse in this category.

-Breeds such as Morgans and Warmbloods are often easy keepers.
-Ponies and miniature horses are also candidates for the easy keeper category.
-However, any breed can be susceptible to a slow metabolism.
-Just like people, horses are individuals and can’t be lumped into a specific group.
+Any breed can be susceptible to a slow metabolism.
+Like people, horses are individuals and can’t be lumped into a specific group.

-Nutritionally, the amount of grain that you give the easy keepers is doing virtually nothing unless it allows you to catch them.
-Just about every feed on the market today requires the typical 1000 lb. horse to be fed anywhere from 5 lbs. to as much as 10 lbs. per day.
-Just look on the back of the bag or read the feed tag for feeding directions and do the math.
-The feeding rates are designed to provide your horse the proper amount of protein, fat, fiber, vitamins, and minerals for the type of horse being fed and the type of feed.
-For instance, young horses, broodmares and breeding stallions typically require higher levels of protein in the diet.
-Horses being fed small amount of hay or pasture may need more fiber in the grain diet.
-And thin horses may need higher levels of fat.
+Just about every feed on the market today requires the typical 1,000 lb. horse to be fed anywhere from 5 lb. to as much as 10 lb. per day.
+Feeding rates are designed to provide the average horse the proper amount of protein, fat, fiber, vitamins and minerals for the type of horse being fed and the amount of fiber (hay and pasture) being fed.

-So remember, if you are feeding less than the recommended amount listed on the feedbag, you are not going to be meeting the vitamin and mineral needs of the horse.
-Consider a diet that requires less quantity and provides a higher level of nutrient fortification per pound of feed.
-I’m not guaranteeing that your horse will run faster, jump higher, or even look a lot different, but internally you will be maintaining a healthier horse.
+So remember, if you are feeding less than the recommended amount listed on the feedbag, you’re not meeting your horse’s vitamin and mineral needs.
+Consider the Triple Crown 30% Ration Balancer which requires less quantity and provides a higher level of nutrient fortification per pound of feed.
+You will be maintaining a healthier horse, from the inside out.